Dowgur

-Dowgur (دوگور, also Romanized as Dowgūr and Dugur; also known as Dogūr) is a village in Kasma Rural District, in the Central District of Sowme'eh Sara County, Gilan Province, Iran.
-At the 2006 census, its population was 1,038, in 291 families.
+Dowgur (دوگور) (Note: Also romanized as Dowgūr and Dugur; also known as Dogūr) is a village in Kasma Rural District of the Central District in Sowme'eh Sara County, Gilan province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 1,038 in 291 households.
+The following census in 2011 counted 1,116 people in 321 households.
+The 2016 census measured the population of the village as 995 people in 302 households.